sparkflows/sparkflows-docs/docs/operations/h2-database/migrating-h2-db-from-oneversion-to-another.rst

-Migration of H2 DB from one Version to Another
+Migrate H2 DB from one Version to Another
 ===========

 Follow the steps below to move H2 database from 1.4.199 to 2.2.224.